 If you are unable to download the app on your device, we recommend using a physical security key.
 Submit a ticket on the Request Help page, or email ithelp@smith.edu to request a key.

 If you need assistance, please see Request Help to submit a ticket to IT Support.
+We are happy to help!

 If you do not currently use the Duo Mobile app, we encourage you to download it now and set it up in Duo.
 This is our recommended primary method of authentication moving forward.